google/osv.dev/docs/faq.md

 Yes!

 If you work on a project (like a Linux distribution) and would like to contribute security advisories, please see our data contribution [guide](https://github.com/google/osv.dev/blob/master/CONTRIBUTING.md#contributing-data) on GitHub.

+## Is the API rate limited?
+No. Currently there is not a limit on the API.